badlydrawnrob/python-playground/building-with-fast-api/README.md

 [^1]: "I would not recommend using directory names in `.python-version` files or using a custom virtual environment name in a project."

+[^2]: There's two ways to do this.
+Either call `uvicorn subfolder.file:app` and make sure your modules use `from subfolder.file` names, OR `cd` into the correct folder and run Uvicorn from there!

-[^2]: I find Postman too flippin' complicated to use.
+[^3]: I find Postman too flippin' complicated to use.
 Insomnia is another option.